Reducing Tailpipe Emissions

 Nitrogen Oxide (NOx)

-Nitrogen oxides are emissions produced as a byproduct from the process of combustion, Nitrogen and Oxygen gases in the air react during combustion, especially at high temperatures.
+Nitrogen oxides are emissions produced as a by-product from the process of combustion, Nitrogen and Oxygen gases in the air react during combustion, especially at high temperatures.

 Therefore, incorporating EGR systems into the design of a car is important with regards to lowering harmful emissions to save the environment and have a positive impact on human health.

-How Does an EGR Valve Work?
+How does an EGR valve work?

-The majority of modern diesel vehicles incorporate EGR valves into their design to reduce NOx emissions and therefore meet stringent emissions regulations.
+The majority of modern vehicles incorporate EGR valves into their design to reduce NOx emissions and therefore meet stringent emissions regulations.
 EGR systems recycle a portion of the exhaust gas back into the combustion chamber, where it combines with fresh intake air.

-The EGR valve begins working once the engine is started, attains the correct operating temperature and speed increases.
+The EGR valve begins working once the engine has started, attained the correct operating temperature and the vehicle's speed increases.
 Gradually, the EGR valve regulates the flow of exhaust gases.

-Problems with an EGR Valve
+Problems with an EGR valve

 A frequent problem with the EGR valve is sticking due to a build up of carbon deposits.
 In worst cases, the EGR valve and EGR passages can be completely blocked, preventing the process of recirculating the exhaust gases.

-EGR Valve and an MOT Test
+EGR valve and an MOT test

 However, for Euro 6 Emissions Standards compliant vehicles it has now been stated by the Department for Transportation that removing the EGR valve or DPF is illegal as the vehicle will no longer be compliant with the road vehicle regulations.